Vovaman/connectorESP/README.md

-# connector
+# connectorESP
-Typical connector for Peresvet
+Typical connector running on ESP32 for work with Peresvet.